 CSR (coordinator IFREMER)

 EDMO (coordinator MARIS)

 CDI (coordinator MARIS)

-Note: Cruise Summary Reports (CSR) are the usual means for reporting on research vessel cruises.
+*Note: Cruise Summary Reports (CSR) are the usual means for reporting on research vessel cruises.
 Traditionally, it is the Chief Scientist's obligation to submit a CSR to his/her National Oceanographic Data Centre (NODC) not later than two weeks after the cruise.
-Chief scientists arte advised to contact their NODC (see SeaDataNet partners page) to check whether they have to report directly to the SeaDataNet CSR online Content Management System or to their NODC, that will then transfer their CSR entries to SeaDataNet.
+Chief scientists arte advised to contact their NODC (see SeaDataNet partners page) to check whether they have to report directly to the SeaDataNet CSR online back-office or to their NODC, that will then transfer their CSR entries to SeaDataNet.